 The Document AI Starter automatically creates:

-Every extraction is logged for full transparency — allowing you to monitor cost, review confidence levels, and build your own reporting dashboards.
+Every extraction is logged for transparency, allowing you to monitor cost, review confidence levels, and build your own reporting dashboards.

 Key Takeaways — Build Once, Scale Anywhere